The-Marcy-Lab-School/problem-set-x-trees/README.md

 **3. What is a binary tree and how does it differ from a regular tree?**

 ### Coding Exercises
-Answer the following questions in `exercises.py`.
-Run unit test with the `pytest` command.
+Answer the following questions in `exercises.py` or `exercises.js`.
 Ensure all tests are passing before submitting this problem set.

 1. **_A List of List:_** Implement a binary tree as a list of lists.
 Name your function `BinaryTreeList`.
 Be sure to implement `insert_right` and `insert_left`.